 “The right tooling gives insight in how strong all signals are actually measured, and based on this information you can accurately fine-tune your infrastructure, whereas without this information you’d be only guessing and hoping your changes will work.”

 “There is great importance in laying out a concrete deployment plan in advance and agreeing on the responsibilities of each party before the actual installation day.
 We have seen some bad situations occur because of a lack of communication.”

 “Also, an uneven distribution of beacons in the venue could be another source of problems including serious issues for some types of positioning algorithms.
-This is why we focused so hard on our fingerprinting methods.”
+This is why we focused so hard on our fingerprinting methods at indoor navigation technology.”